Fully Insured • Toronto & GTA & Beyond • Free same-day quotes • 1-year workmanship warranty

 Exterior prep is everything

-- Scraping, sanding, and feathering of failing paint
+• Scraping, sanding, and feathering of lifting paint

 FAQs